-Welcome to SEC Child Care
+Welcome to SEC Childcare

-Social Enterprise for Canada (SEC) is pleased to welcome your family to our Child Care program.
-In choosing SEC Child Care for your child, you have chosen a great service provider committed to delivering high quality child care services.

-SEC Child Care Services offers a learning program that is consistent with Ministry of Education policies, pedagogy and curriculum.
-Some of the Ministry documents we reference in our program include the following:

-- How Does Learning Happen?
-Ontario's Pedagogy for the Early Years
+Social Enterprise for Canada (SEC) is pleased to welcome your family to our Childcare program.
+In choosing SEC Childcare for your child, you have chosen a great service provider committed to delivering high quality childcare services.
+SEC Childcare Services offers a learning program that is consistent with Ministry of Education policies, pedagogy and curriculum.
+E.g. How Does Learning Happen?
+Ontario's Pedagogy for the Early Years.

-- Ontario Early Years Framework

-- Ontario Early Learning Framework

-- Think Feel Act: Lessons from Research About Young Children

-- Early Learning for Every Child Today

 Our Before & After (B&A) School Programs are licensed and government inspected.
 Ministry of Education issued License are posted in all programs and Licensing Inspection Summaries are available upon request.